Wilson Sporting Goods: Baseball

-Wilson makes a variety of baseball gloves for several different patterns: Wilson has 3 series of baseball gloves.
-The A2K, The A2000, and the A1K, as well as many other models for younger children.
+Wilson makes a variety of baseball gloves for several different patterns.
+Wilson has three main series of baseball gloves, the A2K, the A2000, and the A1000, as well as many other models for younger children.
 The A2K is made from Wilson's Pro Stock Select leather, which is made from triple sorting their famous pro stock leather.
-A stock A2k (Pro Stock select leather) retails for US$360.
-The A2000, made from Wilson's Pro Stock leather is the oldest glove series Wilson offers.
-The a2000 retails for US$260.
-The A1k is made from Wilson's top-shelf leather and retails US$130.
-Some of Wilson's most famous patterns include the datdude,1786, Dp15, 1787, 1776, 1788, 1799, 2800, M1, 1791 Pudge, and many others.
+A stock A2K (Pro Stock select leather) retails for US$399.
+The A2000, made from Wilson's Pro Stock leather, is the oldest glove series Wilson offers.
+The A2000 retails for US$299.
+The A1000 is made from Wilson's top-shelf leather and retails US$149.
+Some of Wilson's most famous patterns include the datdude, 1786, Dp15, 1787, 1776, 1788, 1799, 2800, M1, 1791 Pudge, and many others.

 Basketball

-Wilson has been the official ball supplier for many FIBA competitions, the NBA, the WNBA, the NCAA basketball championship tournaments and many others.
+Wilson has been the official ball supplier for many FIBA competitions, the NBA, the WNBA, the NCAA basketball championship tournaments, the CEBL, the BAL, and many others.

+In May 2024, Caitlin Clark signed a multiyear contract with Wilson, the official basketball supplier for WNBA at the time.
+Clark was designated a brand ambassador for the company and creative director for her basketball collections scheduled to be released throughout 2024.
+Clark was the first athlete to create and release a signature Wilson basketball collection since Michael Jordan released his with the company in the 1980s and was the first-ever female athlete to have a signature collection with Wilson.

 Golf

 Wilson Staff is the golf division of Wilson Sporting Goods.
 The company designs and manufactures a full range of golf equipment, accessories and clothing using the Wilson Staff, ProStaff and Ultra brands.

 Many of the world's top professional golfers have used Wilson equipment including Nick Faldo, Arnold Palmer and Ben Crenshaw; the latter two of whom used Wilson 8802 putters.
 Crenshaw's even received the moniker Little Ben due to his proficiency with it.
-Current Wilson Staff players include British Open and PGA Championship champion Pádraig Harrington, and U.S. Open champion Gary Woodland.
+Current Wilson Staff players include British Open and PGA Championship champion Pádraig Harrington.